akissinger/dodo/README.md

 ### Custom commands with the command bar

 By default, the command bar can be opened in two modes, `'search'` and `'tag'`, for searching and tagging messages, respectively.
-You can create more modes on-the-fly from `config.py` by passing a new name and a Python callback function to `CommandBar.open`.
+You can create more modes on-the-fly from `config.py` by passing a new name and a Python callback function to [CommandBar.open](https://dodomail.readthedocs.io/en/latest/api.html#dodo.commandbar.CommandBar.open).
 Here's an example which creates a new mode called `'notmuch'` for running arbitrary notmuch commands:

 ```python
 import dodo